opensciences/opensciences.github.io/format.md

 + The "Title" entry must one one line long and emulate entries in DBLP (see the example below).
-+ The URL should point to some publically accessible site that is not maintained by the paper such as the ACM portal or IEEE Xplorer. .
-E.g. the following example links the reference to the ACM digital lbrary
++ The URL should point to some publically accessible site that is not maintained by the paper such as the ACM portal or IEEE Xplorer.

+For example, here is a reference that links a publications to the  ACM digital library via a Google shortenner short-cut.

       [men13a]: http://goo.gl/neqiPD "Tim Menzies: Beyond Data Mining.
 IEEE Software 30(3): 92 (2013)"
-reference style links
-(either _inline_ or otherwise).
-Inline:

-Note that in-line references `[example](http://url.com/ "Title")` should not be used.
+Note that in-line references such as `[example](http://url.com/ "Title")` should not be used.